 The Department of Music is an accredited institutional member of the National Association of Schools of Music (NASM).
 The Department of Art is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
 The Department of Dance is an accredited institutional member of the National Association of Schools of Dance (NASD).
-The Department of Theatre is an accredited institutional member of the National Association of Schools of Theatre (NASD).
-The Department of Theatre is an accredited institutional member of the National Association of Schools of Theatre (NASD).
-The Department of Theatre is an accredited institutional member of the National Association of Schools of Theatre (NASD).
+The Department of Theatre is an accredited institutional member of the National Association of Schools of Theatre (NAST).